 Committed - This classification consists of fund balances that can only be used for specific purposes established by formal action of the Organization's Board of Directors, its highest level of decision making authority.
 Such commitments should include contractual obligations of fund assets.
 Fund balance commitments can only be removed by the same process of the same body employed to previously commit those amounts.
+There were no committed fund balances at June 30, 2017.

 Assigned - This classification consists of all fund balances that are not in the general fund or classified as nonspendable, restricted or committed.
 In addition, general fund balances that the Organization intends to use for specific purposes are also classified as assigned.
 The Organization gives the authority to assign amounts to specific purposes to the Organization's Founder and CEO and personnel under the supervision of the Founder and CEO tasked with financial recording responsibilities.
+There were no assigned fund balances at June 30, 2017.